estudio-hawara/civi-with-drupal-for-docker/README.md

     install-drupal-and-civicrm
 ```

+> Note the `-u root` that is necesary as this command installs software and needs privileges to do so.

 ### Install CiviCRM Extensions

 If you are working with local volumes and you added a new extension to your `volume/civicrm-extensions` folder, you can enable with: